Beyond Chunks and Graphs: Retrieval-Augmented Generation through Triplet-Driven Thinking: Experiments

 \paragraph{RQ2: What is the impact of the triplet resolution module?} To validate the effectiveness of our core "triplet-driven thinking" design, we analyze the final performance based on whether a query's underlying triplets are fully resolved.
 Figure~\ref{fig:resolved_unresolved} reveals a significant performance delta between these two outcomes.
 Across all three datasets, there is a strong correlation between successful triplet resolution and high performance.
 For instance, on the 2Wiki dataset, the F1 score for unresolved questions drops to 53\% from 76\%, with a similar sharp decline observed in EM scores.
 This result confirms that resolving all triplets is the key to success.
+We also use LLM to do an error analysis of the incorrect answer.
+Results shows the missing retrieval leads the reason of error and the hallucination is as low as 2\%.
+The details are in Appendix~\ref{app:error}.

 \paragraph{RQ3: Which components of T$^2$RAG are important?} We conducted an ablation study to quantify the contribution of its two key components.
 The results in Table~\ref{tab:ablation} reveal that both the iterative process and the use of chunks are important.
 The iterative reasoning module proves to be a critical component.
 Removing it (- single round) causes a significant performance degradation, particularly on multi-hop QA.
 For instance, F1 score on MuSiQue drops by a remarkable 54.5\%.
 This demonstrates that the multi-round retrieval and resolution is essential for decomposing and solving complex problems.
 Similarly, removing the raw chunk text during the iteration, i.e, (- w/o chunk), is also substantially harms performance, confirming that the raw text complement missing details of triplets.
 This observation is aligned with~\citet{fan_minirag_2025}.